Skip to main content

 4. Entity Selector

-• NetworkPolicy needs to indirectly specify targets through CIDRs or selectors.
+• NetworkPolicy needs to indirectly specify targets via CIDR or selectors.

-• CiliumNetworkPolicy provides toEntities/fromEntities, allowing direct selection of predefined entities like kube-apiserver, host, remote-node, world.
+• CiliumNetworkPolicy provides toEntities/fromEntities, allowing direct selection of predefined entities such as kube-apiserver, host, remote-node, world, etc.

 5. Selector Flexibility